FDAB – Health Requirements and Services: Immunizations

 - “Enroller” means an individual who enrolls a student in a public school.

 - “Immunization record” means a record relating to a student that includes:

-- Information regarding each required vaccine that the student has received, including the date each vaccine was administered, and which is verified by one of the following: a licensed health care provider, a registered nurse, a pharmacist, an authorized representative of a local health department, or an authorized representative of the Utah Department of Health; and
+- Information regarding each required vaccine that the student has received, including the date each vaccine was administered, and which is verified by one of the following: a licensed health care provider, a registered nurse, a pharmacist, an authorized representative of a local health department, or an authorized representative of the Utah Department of Health and Human Services; and

 - Information regarding each disease against which the student has been immunized by previously contracting the disease; and

 - An exemption form identifying each required vaccination from which the student is exempt.

 - The student’s parent, legal guardian, or (if the student does not have a legal guardian) an adult brother or sister of the student; or

 - The student, if the student is an adult or is a minor who may give consent under Utah Code § 26-10-9 (which identifies certain minors who may consent to vaccinations and examinations for school attendance).

 - “Licensed health care provider” means a health care provider licensed by the Division of Occupational and Professional Licensing of the Utah Department of Commerce as a medical doctor, an osteopathic doctor, a physician assistant, or an advance practice registered nurse.

 - “Local health department” means the same as that term is defined in Utah Code § 26A-1-102.